by By Saul McLeod published 2007

 If you have decided that an experiment is the best approach to testing your hypothesis, then you need to design the experiment.

-Experimental design refers to how participants are allocated to the different conditions (or IV groups) in an experiment.
+Experimental design refers to how participants are allocated to the different conditions (or IV levels) in an experiment.

 The researcher must decide how he/she will allocate their sample to these IVs.
 For example, if there are 10 participants, will all 10 participants take part in both conditions (e.g. repeated measures) or will the participants be split in half and take part in only one condition each?